 On the negative side, you might find:

 Should you participate?
-As a general rule, we recommend that you avoid like/share exchanges because most of them cause unnatural pinning activity and can get you penalized by Pinterest.
+As a general rule, we recommend that you avoid like/share exchanges because most of them cause unnatural saving activity and can get you penalized by Pinterest.

 However, feel free to participate in promotional activities with other people in your industry who you think would genuinely love your content.
 Look for industry-specific support groups where you can promote your pins… there are tons of them on Facebook!